-As required by legal and regulatory provisions and in accordance with professional standards applicable in France, we performed the specific verifications on the information pertaining to the Group presented in the Board of Directors' management report.
+We have also performed, in accordance with professional standards applicable in France, the specific verifications required by laws and regulations of the information relating to the Group given in the Board of Directors' management report.

 We have no matters to report as to its fair presentation and its consistency with the consolidated financial statements.